 “LGBTQ Inequality and Health Outcomes” | Jeffery Erdman, IPHA Assistant Director for Programs and Compliance

 Course Description: It is well-documented that marginalized and disadvantaged populations experience poorer health outcomes than other populations.
 This is true for the LGBT population.
-From sexual health, to behavioral health, to the use of tobacco products and chronic disease, the LGBT population fares worse on health outcomes.
-This workshop will discuss the connection between LGBT social inequality and poor health outcomes, and will offer some strategies to improve overall health outcomes for the LGBT population.
+From sexual health, to behavioral health, to the use of tobacco products and chronic disease, the LGBTQ population fares worse on health outcomes.
+This workshop will discuss the connection between LGBTQ social inequality and poor health outcomes, and will offer some strategies to improve overall health outcomes for the LGBTQ population.

 4:00 – 5:00PM: Closing Plenary

 “Bringing It All Together” – Special presentation by members of our community | Curtis Galloway and Malary Gregory,

 Lead Sponsors: Illinois Public Health Association, Regional Resource Network Program, Lambda Legal, Franczek Radelet P.C., UFCW Local 881, SEIU Healthcare of Illinois, Illinois Safe Schools Alliance, and AFL-CIO Illinois